rdeits/rdeits.github.com/_posts/2013-02-11-a-cryptic-crossword-clue-solver.md

 # Try It!
 All the source code for the solver is available on [github.com/rdeits/cryptics](https://github.com/rdeits/cryptics).
+I also have an experimental version hosted through Google AppSpot at [cryptic-solver.appspot.com](http://cryptic-solver.appspot.com/) (the hosted solver takes a minute or two to start up, so please be patient).
 I'd be very interested to hear if this tool ends up being useful for anyone.